Frequently Asked Questions

 Why do I need to provide information about my income and savings?

-The Community Land Trust (ACLT) and/or Local Authority (ADC), using the Local Lettings Policy, will try to ensure that the homes are provided for those people unable to get housing through the private market.
+The Local Lettings Policy is there to ensure that the homes are provided for those people unable to get housing through the private market.
+Arun DC and Aster need to verify that it is being implemented properly.

 I’m also interested in Shared Ownership?